Pirates vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Yu Darvish (7-6) will take the mound for the Padres, his 18th start of the season.
+- Blake Snell (6-8) will take to the mound for the Padres and make his 21st start of the season.

 |Opponent